culturecreates/footlight-app/README.md

-# Footlight Admin Portal
+# Footlight App

-This is the frontend for footlight admin application.
+This is the frontend for the footlight application.

 This is a create react app project.